 - Geographical skills and fieldwork

-Teaching at Princess May ensures that geographical enquiry skills are used when developing knowledge and understanding of places, patterns and processes, and environmental change and sustainable development.
+Teaching at Whittlefield Primary ensures that geographical enquiry skills are used when developing knowledge and understanding of places, patterns and processes, and environmental change and sustainable development.

 By the end of Key Stage 1, most children will be expected to: